 - Successful completion of the following Health Policy and Management core courses:

-HP&M 868 Field Immersion in Health Systems Issues and Trends 1 HP&M 870 Research Inquiry I: Defining and Supporting the Research Problem 1 HP&M 871 Research Inquiry II: Research Design and Analysis 1 HP&M 873 Statistical Applications Using Large Data Bases 3 HP&M 875 Modeling in Health Services Research 3 HP&M 885 Instructional Methods in Health Services Education 1 HP&M 886 Applied Health Services Research 3 HP&M 887 Practicum in Health Services Education 2 HP&M 901 Doctoral Seminar in Health Policy 3 HP&M 903 Doctoral Seminar in Health Management 3 HP&M 904 Doctoral Seminar in Health Care Occupations and Culture 3 HP&M 905 Doctoral Seminar in Social Determinants of Health 3 HP&M 906 Doctoral Seminar in Comparative Health Systems 3 HP&M 910 Health Services Research Methods 3 HP&M 999 Dissertation 1-12
+HP&M 870 Research Inquiry I: Defining and Supporting the Research Problem 1 HP&M 871 Research Inquiry II: Research Design and Analysis 1 HP&M 873 Statistical Applications Using Large Data Bases 3 HP&M 875 Modeling in Health Services Research 3 HP&M 885 Instructional Methods in Health Services Education 1 HP&M 886 Applied Health Services Research 3 HP&M 887 Practicum in Health Services Education 2 HP&M 901 Doctoral Seminar in Health Policy 3 HP&M 903 Doctoral Seminar in Quality and Safety 3 HP&M 904 Doctoral Seminar in Health Care Occupations and Culture 3 HP&M 905 Doctoral Seminar in Social Determinants of Health 3 HP&M 906 Doctoral Seminar in Comparative Health Systems 3 HP&M 910 Health Services Research Methods 3 HP&M 999 Dissertation 1-12

 - Successful completion of an additional three (3) credit hour quantitative course.
 Specific course must be approved by the student's advisor.

 - Successful completion of a three (3) credit hour course in qualitative methods.
 Approved options for this requirement will be provided.

 - Attendance at the HP&M Health Services Research Colloquium.